|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Factors that may increase your chances of developing peritonsillar abscess include:
+Other factors that may increase the chances of a peritonsillar abscess:

 Symptoms may include: